 Exploring the Occupational Needs of Students with ADHD

-The aim of this research therefore is to explore occupational and sensory preferences of students with ADHD in order to develop an occupational therapy model of support for these students.
+The aim of this research, therefore, is to explore the occupational and sensory preferences of students with ADHD in order to develop an occupational therapy model of support for these students.

 The objectives of this research are to:

-- Explore the needs and concerns of students with ADHD as measured by the Trintiy Student Profile.
+- Explore the needs and concerns of students with ADHD as measured by the Trinity Student Profile.

-- Explore the level of participation in college activates and social interaction amongst students with ADHD as measure by the College Student Experience
+- Explore the level of participation in college activities and social interaction amongst students with ADHD as measured by the College Student Experience

 - Explore the sensory preferences of university students with ADHD as measure by the Adult Sensory Profile and explore if the college environment meets their sensory needs.

-- Explore the barriers and enablers to participation in the student role for students with ADHD, as reported by professionals that work in students support services within college.
+- Explore the barriers and enablers to participation in the student role for students with ADHD, as reported by professionals that work in student support services within college.

 - Compare how results from students in different higher education institutes compare to each other in terms of difficulties experiences levels of participation in college life and sensory preferences.

 - Utilize the findings to inform programme development for students with ADHD.